loverdos/aquarium/doc/manual/source/devguide.rst

 Resources
 ^^^^^^^^^

 A resource represents an entity that can be charged for.

-The DSL does not assume a fixed set of resource types and is extensible to any number of resources.
-The default set of resources that the DSL supports are the following:
+Aquarium does not assume a fixed set of resource types and is extensible to any number of resources.
+A resource has a ``name`` and a ``unit``; both are free form strings.
+The resource name is used to uniquely identify the resource both inside Aquarium and among external systems.
+Resource

-- ``vmtime``: Time a specific VM is operating
-- ``diskspace``: Space on disk being used for storing data
-- ``bandwidthup``: Bandwidth used for uploading data
-- ``bandwidthdown``: Bandwidth used for downloading data
+A resource definition also has

 Price lists
 ^^^^^^^^^^^